-Note: I don’t recommend using rainbow carrots for this recipe.
-The various colors puréed together do not yield an appetizing result!
+Note: Don’t use rainbow carrots for this recipe.
+The various colors puréed together do not yield a visually appetizing result!

 Prep time (peeling and boiling carrots): 45 minutes

-I will be paid for hyperlinking the Y peeler which I already use in my kitchen.
+I was paid for hyperlinking the Y peeler which I already use in my kitchen.
 It was not gifted to me.

 By August 13, 2014Published: